-Results from the current version of EPANET tend to converge to those obtained with our preliminary event-driven water-quality algorithm as the water-quality time step used with the current version of EPANET is reduced.
+Results from the current version of EPANET tend to converge toward those obtained using our preliminary eventdriven water-quality algorithm as the water-quality time step used with the current version of EPANET is reduced.
 The event-based algorithm for water-quality routing provides results that conserve constituent mass and that are independent of the water-quality time step if it is less than or equal to the hydraulic time step.
 Given this independence of the size of the water-quality time step, the new algorithm may not only be more accurate, but also more economical to use than the one currently included in EPANET if mass conservation is required.